 Andrea Picciotti-Bayer is Director of the Conscience Project.
 A Stanford-educated lawyer, she has dedicated her legal career to civil rights and appellate advocacy.

-Andrea appears frequently in the media to discuss religious freedom controversies and legal victories, and in 2021 she received First Place for Best Coverage — Religious Liberty Issues from the Catholic Media Association.
+Andrea appears frequently in the media to discuss religious freedom controversies and legal victories, and in 2021 and 2025 she received First Place for Best Coverage — Religious Liberty Issues from the Catholic Media Association.
 Andrea is a legal analyst for EWTN News and a regular columnist for the National Catholic Register.
-Her writing has been featured in the Wall Street Journal, National Review, Fox News, Newsweek, CNN en Español and other well-regarded publications.
+Her writing has been featured in the Wall Street Journal, the Washington Post, National Review, Fox News, Newsweek, CNN en Español and other well-regarded publications.
 She has also joined Fox News, Newsmax and a variety of other shows to share expert commentary.

 Andrea lived in Colombia for more than a decade.
 She has ten children and lives in the Washington, DC area.